AnthonyGiretti/aspnetcore-minimal-api/README.md

 # aspnetcore-minimal-api
-Example of a minimal API and some basics features
+Example of a minimal API and some basics features:

 Adding Swagger doc